jyotsnayall/jyotsnayall/README.md

 -->

-## About Me
+## A bit about Me:
+I am a passionate developer.
+I love to solve problems and am always seeking opportunities to expand my knowledge and apply my skills.
+- Looking for Fresh-Grad SWE roles
 - I am currently pursuing Bachelors in Information Technology at UIET, Chandigarh with a CGPA of 9.4. (final yr aaah)
 - I am a National Player in Taekwondo, 3 times at that.
 B)
 - I am a Limca Book of Records Holder for Rubik's Cube.
-- I love to solve problems.
 - Somehow I am always in weird situations.

   ### My Tech Stack: